roc-lang/roc/TUTORIAL.md

 ```

 Another way is to use `List.keepIf`, which passes each of the list's elements to the given
-function, and then keeps them only if that function returns `True`.
+function, and then keeps them only if that function returns `true`.

 ```coffee
 List.keepIf [1, 2, 3, 4, 5] Num.isEven